 What You Did and When You Did It

 Logon records are a crude tool, though, because they don’t give any indication of how much work a user did between logging on and logging off.
 It would be nice to have a metric that’s an aggregate of the number of changes made within your CMS throughout the day by each user.
 The Audit Trail feature of your CMS is designed to track changes to each object record, but can also be leveraged to create aggregates of changes made per user or per day.
 There are many valid reasons to consult your CMS without making any data changes; the Audit Trail can’t tell when you’re simply pondering an object record and thinking deep thoughts.
-Still, by mining data in the Audit Trail you could create the following report:
+Still, while data mining in the Audit Trail, you could create the following report:

 This report, in turn, cries out for a companion report that would show the detail for each row, listing the specific changes in the CMS made by each person each day.
 And you can combine both reports into a dashboard to provide a high level overview of user activity every time you connect to your CMS.
-I’ll cover dashboards in another post.

 It’s always good to be able to quantify the hard work you and your staff are performing; you never know when you’ll be asked to give an accounting, and it helps to have numbers in hand when that day comes.